ideacrew/enroll/hugo/content/docs/models/employers.md

 - Establish the new hire coverage effective date (options – 1st of the month following or coinciding with date of hire, 1st of the month following 30 days, 1st of the month following 60 days)
 - Choose what dependent groups (if any) to offer coverage.
 - Set the premium contributions for employees (must be at least 50% except during annual open enrollment period) and set the premium contribution for covered dependent groups (employer premium contribution can differ between dependent groups)
 - Set employee choice offerings.
-On OPM Health Link groups can offer all plans from a single carrier, all plan from a single metal level from all participating carriers, or a single plan.
+On OPM.gov groups can offer all plans from a single carrier, all plan from a single metal level from all participating carriers, or a single plan.
 - Select a reference plan.
 This plan set the employer contribution at a fixed dollar amount for all employees and covered dependents.

 # Add dental coverage.